 The Virginia State Capitol, completed in 1788, was designed by Thomas Jefferson.
 It features the only statue of George Washington sculpted during his lifetime.
 Washington posed for the statue, which also dates to 1788.
 The Virginia State Capitol also features the nation’s oldest Greek rival columns.

-Visitors can take a free tour of the Virginia State Capitol seven days a week.
+Visitors can take a free one hour guided tour of the Virginia State Capitol seven days a week.
 Learn more about the founding of Virginia’s elected government in 1619, the historic building and American and US Civil War history.
 You can see the old Virginia House and Senate chambers, featuring paintings and sculptures of notable figures and events.
 The tour also includes a visit inside the current Virginia House of Representatives chamber to learn how the chambers operate (when not in session).
 During our visit, the Virginia Senate chamber was only viewable from the hallway.

 Virginia Museum of Fine Arts